Mōkihinui River: Geography

 The Mōkihinui River's headwaters are located in the Glasgow Range and its mouth is on the Tasman Sea.
 There is little human habitation near the river: the localities of Mokihinui and Summerlea are near the river's mouth, Seddonville is a few kilometres up the river, and just prior to its terminus, State Highway 67 crosses the river outside Mokihinui.
 In the rugged back country behind Seddonville at the Mōkihinui Forks, the river splits into two branches, north and south.

 The catchment of these two branches is a large inland basin of almost wholly unmodified forest.
+The total catchment area of the river is approximately 750 km2, with 685 km2 upstream of Seddonville.
+The area was highly rated for its biodiversity values, but prior to 2019, it was classified as stewardship land − the lowest level of protection for publicly-owned conservation land.
+Following the cancellation of the proposed Mokihinui Hydro project on the river in 2012, work began to add the catchment area to the adjacent Kahurangi National Park.
+In 2019, 64,400 ha of land in the Mōkihinui River catchment, including 15 km of river bed, were added to the national park.
+The addition increased the size of the park by 14%.
+The area added to the park includes part of the route of the Old Ghost Road, a 85 km mountain biking and hiking trail that follows a historic gold miners' route.

 Lake Perrine and Lake Dora are in the Mōkihinui Forks area.
 They are landslide lakes, dammed when slopes collapsed during the 1929 Murchison Earthquake.
 Lake Dora is 855 m long, up to 105 m wide and 15 m deep.
 Lake Perrine is now 5 km long, up to 450 m wide and 25 m deep.
 However, initially it dammed the river to a depth of 23 m at the entrance to the gorge, forming an 11 km lake.
 The earthquake created the dams on 17 June, but 8 m of the Lake Perrine dam washed out on 4 July 1929.
 It carried debris which formed a new temporary dam in the gorge below Seddonville.
 That water backed up until some buildings in Seddonville were flooded to their rooftops.
 The wooden hall floated about 5 ch before bumping against a shop.
 It was replaced by the H. E. Holland Memorial Library.

+In an extreme weather event in December 2010, the flow in the river reached 2,853 cumecs.
+The estimated return period for this event is between 20 and 50 years.
+The flood caused significant property damage in the Seddonville area.